uhub/awesome-coffeescript/README.md

 * [derekchiang/LitToCoffee](https://github.com/derekchiang/LitToCoffee) - A source-to-source compiler from Literate CoffeeScript to CoffeeScript
 * [demarque/coffee-cup](https://github.com/demarque/coffee-cup) - Coffee Cup set the foundations of a Rails like structure for your all your CoffeeScript code.
 * [deepfriedmind/Google-Spreadsheet-Image-Gallery](https://github.com/deepfriedmind/Google-Spreadsheet-Image-Gallery) - Experiment with an image gallery populated by a Google Spreadsheet.
 Using Middleman with Haml, Sass/Compass and CoffeeScript.
-* [dbenson24/config-import-export](https://github.com/dbenson24/config-import-export) - Small Atom Package written in Coffeescript that allows you to export or import your configuration settings
 * [davidguttman/twitter_chimes](https://github.com/davidguttman/twitter_chimes) - Windchimes, but with Twitter and CoffeeScript
 * [CRogers/coml](https://github.com/CRogers/coml) - COffescript Markup Language.
 Like haml but written entirely in valid coffeescript.
 * [cpsubrian/node-mvc-coffee](https://github.com/cpsubrian/node-mvc-coffee) - A boilterplate for a node.js app with MVC principles, mocha tests, and written in coffeescript